59 Rivoli

 One of the more famous ones is the « Specialists » fake storefront that popped up overnight in 2006 and leads to nobody whatsoever, specialist or not.
 It’s in the Marais, and the architecture conforms to Paris city spécifications, so it was left alone.

-At a whopping 1.1 meter in width and 5 meters in height, this house is known as the smallest building in Paris.
-It is so small that most people don’t even notice it when walking by (it actually just looks like a wall which is covering an otherwise useful passageway between two bigger buildings).
+In our pocket here in Paris are hidden a few tiny buildings with bizzarro backstories.
+There’s the one in the 10th Arrondissement, that houses a shop that sells jeans — which makes sense, they can’t exactly sell mattresses in a building that is 1.1 meter in width (that’s 3 feet 7 inches) and 5 meters in height… if you are near the Canal St. Martin neighborhood pay them a visit as they are wedged in just across the street from the Mairie (mini City Hall) of the 10th arrondissement.
+This building is is so small that most people don’t even notice it when walking by (it actually just looks like a wall which is covering an otherwise useful passageway between two bigger buildings).
 History tells us that this house was actually birthed by a feud between neighbors.
 To settle the dispute on who owned that sliver of road, they decided to have no winners or losers and built a completely separate «building» covering the area which they were fighting over.
 Eventually, it was finally recognized as a building and given an official address.
+The next smallest, (pictured) is much more picturesque and a bit of a Paris cliché of being chic and slender…This one can be seen from the river Seine if you are cruising, just across from the spot where the Louvre and Tuileries Gardens meet…

 Chez Lulu

-Ah, that erotic-chic vibe Paris has gotten so good at portraying.
-This place won’t disappoint.
-With a restaurant, bar and club sharing real estate in tandem, it’s a show all in one.
+Ah, that erotic-chic vibe Paris has gotten so good at broadcasting… Chez Lulu does not disappoint.
+With a restaurant, bar, and club sharing real estate in tandem, it’s a show all in one.
 If we could only pick a few words to describe it, they are: dim, sensual, boudoir, velvet, feathers and panache.
 Eat your food.
 Get a blow out (by this we mean there’s a hairdresser ready to style your hair for the night…so get your head out of the gutter), buy some naughty accessories and party to disco music.
 The experience is sensual, but never vulgar.
 That’s Paris for you.

 ADDRESS: 66 rue Jean-Jacques Rousseau (1st arr.)